-Depending on the type of degree programme you're doing, you'll have access to a number of other degree programmes.
+Depending on your degree programme, you'll have access to several other degree programmes.

-When you receive your Bachelor's degree at Artevelde University of Applied Sciences, you'll have acces to a master's degree after finishing a transfer programme.
-This transfer programme will consist of no more than 90 ECTS-points.
+When you receive your Bachelor's degree at Artevelde University of Applied Sciences, you'll have access to a master's degree after finishing a transfer programme.
+This transfer programme will consist of no more than 90 ECTS points.

-Our university of applied sciences is member of the Ghent University Association.
-This allows our students to easily progress to a further course of study at one of our local partner institutions, such as Ghent University.
+Our university of applied sciences is a member of the Ghent University Association.
+This allows our students to quickly progress to a further course of study at one of our local partner institutions, such as Ghent University.